 Dallas has enjoyed recent success in this series.
 The ‘Boys have won three straight against Philly.
 Last season’s matchup at AT & T Stadium finished in a 29-23 overtime win for the Cowboys, which was also Wentz’s last game of the campaign.
 This time around, both teams come in looking to finally get on a run that both seemed highly capable of early.
 The Eagles have been up and down through the first six games, with only true convincing victory over a Luke Falk-led Jets team.
 Not that the Cowboys have beaten anyone of note.
 Their three victories came against the Giants, Redskins and Dolphins.

 The Cowboys will likely have to rely heavily on Dak Prescott in this contest.
-That makes Cooper’s potential absence all the more concerning.
+That makes Cooper’s potential absence all the more concerning, although Cooper was encouraged after Friday’s practice and says he expects to play.
 Only the Buccaneers have shut down rushing attacks better than the Eagles, which are yielding 72.8 rushing yards per game.
 Ezekiel Elliott has the talent to transcend any matchup.
 However, if the Cowboys are once again missing the bookends of their offensive line in Tyron Smith (ankle) and La’el Collins (knee), that will only make Elliott’s task that much harder.

 Pederson’s Namath-like proclamation certainly gives the ‘Boys some bulletin board material, even if the tried to cram the toothpaste back into the tube later Monday.
-This tussle could well come down to the final seconds.
-Therefore, the projected early-week minimum three-point advantage for the home team is appropriate.
-What direction this number moves will certainly be interesting to see as the week unfolds.
+This tussle could well come down to the final seconds, especially with Michael Gallup (knee) and Randall Cobb (back) also sporting questionable designations for Dallas.
+Ultimately, I see enough on the Eagles’ side to slide under this number or pull an outright upset.

 The Patriots make the short trip into MetLife Stadium for a second straight game when they take on the division-rival Jets for the second time this season.
 Unlike the first encounter in Week 3, New England will have to face Sam Darnold.
 The second-year quarterback made a triumphant return to the lineup in Week 6 versus the Cowboys after a multi-week bout with mononucleosis.
 Darnold’s 338-yard tally came close to matching that of interim replacement Luke Falk’s total for all three games he saw action in.
 Gang Green’s receiving corps looked like an NFL-quality unit again with Darnold under center.
 Robby Anderson (5-125-1), Jamison Crowder (6-98) and even Demaryius Thomas (4-62) all reaped the rewards of Darnold’s return.